awslabs/pireporter/README.md

   -m, --comment string           Provide a comment to associate with the
                                  snapshot.
   -a, --ai-analyzes              When generating reports, include the analysis
-                                 from the language model (Amazon Bedrock:
-                                 Claude by Anthropic), which provides its
-                                 findings, analysis, and recommendations.
-This
+                                 from the large language model (Amazon Bedrock), which provides its findings, analysis, and
-                                 option works with create report and create
+                                 recommendations.
+This option works with create
-                                 compare periods report.
+                                 report and create compare periods report.
   -r, --create-report            Create HTML report for snapshot.
   -c, --create-compare-report    Create compare snapshots HTML report for two
                                  snapshots.